kvarak/dnd/docs/_Classes/feyblood.md

 Additionally you learn the *air mastery* cantrip.

 ### Heroic Glamour
 You can entwine your essence with an ally, emboldening them.
-As a ***bonus action***, target an ally within 30 feet of you that you can see.
+As a ***bonus action***, target an ally within 30 ft that you can see.

 Until the end of your next turn, their AC, saving throws and damage rolls receive a bonus equal to your Spark.
 They have resistance to all damage, and if they take damage, you take half the amount they take as psychic damage.
-The effect ends if the target moves more than 30 feet away from you.
+The effect ends if the target moves more than 30 ft away from you.

 Once you use this feature, you can't use it again until you finish a short rest.

 ### Free on the Wind
 As an ***action***, you can create a fluffy cloud of bubbles of any shape you wish.
-As a ***bonus action*** you can move the cloud in any direction up to 20 feet.
+As a ***bonus action*** you can move the cloud in any direction up to 20 ft.
 The cloud can carry up to 9 medium creatures on top of it, it provides physical cover, and is opaque.
 It lasts for 1 minute or until it reaches 0 hit points, at which time it slowly breaks apart and gently descends up to 25 feet before disappearing.

 The cloud has an AC of 8, 20 hit points and is resistant to non-magical damage and immune to necrotic, poison, and psychic damage.

 Once you use this feature, you can't use it again until you finish a long rest.

 ### Glamourous Incorporation
 You can absorb a hostile spell and store the magical energy for your own use.
 If you are the sole target of a 5th-level or lower spell requiring a saving throw, you can use your ***reaction*** to make a Charisma saving throw instead of the one required by the spell.
 If you succeed, you regain an expended spell slot, up to the level of the spell you absorbed.